Skip to content

 Do I report my rental income from the UAE to the IRS?

-If a US individual rents a property in the UAE, the rental income must be reported and taxed on their US tax return.
-However, there are deductible expenses and costs associated with maintaining the property, such as repairs and management fees, which can offset the rental income.
+Yes, if you are a US citizen with a property in the UAE, the rental income must be reported and taxed on your US tax return.
+Luckily, the expenses and costs associated with maintaining your property can be deducted from your rental income, and in most cases, they even offset it!

 Specifically, Form 8858 is required to report non-US rental income.
 Be sure to include From 8858 with your 1040 individual tax return.